Feeding The Competition Horse

 BETA NOPS

-If the horse is competing at a level where testing for prohibited substances is likely, it is important to ensure all feeds/supplements carry the BETA NOPS(Naturally Occurring Prohibited Substances) logo.
+Suppose the horse is competing at a level where testing for prohibited substances is likely.
+In that case, it is important to ensure all feeds/supplements carry the BETA NOPS(Naturally Occurring Prohibited Substances) logo.
 This indicates that the manufacturers have had to comply with extremely stringent guidelines to try to ensure that there has been no contamination from naturally occurring prohibited substances.
 For professional riders, a positive blood test can have devastating effects on their career, so this is an extremely important consideration.
 Many chaffs, mixes and cubes and also some forages will have NOPS approval.

 Spencer Roe and Wonder Why competing at Bolesworth Show 16.06.17